dina-web-nrm/mediaserver-module/README.md

 Mediaserver core module

 ![alt mediaserver in fokus](docs/Mediaserver-module(1-2).png)
-#About DINA
-“ The DINA system is comprised of several parts, the most important one being the Specify database and its client software.
-Various different types of media (including documents) are proposed to be handled by the DINA system and there is a need for a simple, yet flexible storage system which can be accessed by the various parts of the DINA system “
-- from the draft document 'DINA attachment-server: A simple Approach'

-Every DINA-module is self-contained and is therefore deployable in an application server.

 #Background & Purpose
 The Mediaserver (aka. 'attachment server')  handles mediafiles and their metadata and  tags.<p>